 - If you see a hazard, stop what you are doing and remove the hazard if that is possible.
-If that isn't possible, make the hazard safe and report it to someone who can remove it. - The difference between a near miss and an incident is often just luck.
+If that isn't possible, make the hazard safe and report it directly to your manager or via the Hazard Observation Tool on AIR3. - The difference between a near miss and an incident is often just luck.
 Don't think about what happened, but about what could have happened.
 Every near miss is an opportunity to take steps to prevent an incident - but only if you speak out and report it. - All incidents must be reported promptly.
 By reporting an incident, you are sharing your experience with your unit and other units, giving all your colleagues the opportunity to learn from the incident.
 It also helps us identify trends or common incidents across the business.